An early, deep autumn snow created a spectacular scene at Miner Lake north of Ketchum, Idaho.

 Coming out of the trees, a glaciated valley opens up with flanks sweeping up toward Norton Peak.
 Most of the rock was covered by deep snow.
 As we neared Miner Creek, the air was crystal clear and we could see still reflections of heavily snow-laden fir trees upside down in the water.
 The white-covered branches stood out against the azure blue waters.
 We had an easy trek through deep, light, fluffy snow to the shore of Miner Lake.
 The more you get out there, the greater chance you have at seeing a pristine, just-after-a snowstorm scene.
 We hit it just perfectly that day.

 Silver and gold mines nearest to Miner Lake are the Solace, Weblock and Vienna mines near Smiley Creek, to the northwest.
 To the south, the abandoned mining town of Carrietown lies near the Big and Little Smoky Rosetta district where ores rich in silver, zinc, and lead were discovered in the 1880’s.
 Mining was the impetus for the Wood River Valley’s initial prosperity.

 Approaching Miner Lake

 During the last mile of this hike, as with all of our other adventures, Fred and I realize how much we love to hike together.
 We discuss what we just have experienced – the silence, the snow condition, the clear lake water.
-To see his tall figure, big smile and floppy sun hat gives me even more happiness than the gorgeous nature of Idaho Mountains.
+To be able to hike with my husband gives me even more happiness than the gorgeous nature of Idaho Mountains.
 It’s then that I realize I wouldn’t want to be anywhere else, but where I am at that moment.

 About this blog